powercodeacademy/rails-form_for-readme/README.md

 ## Recap: What Does form_tag Look Like?

-Suppose you’re building a pet hamster social network, and you need a profile edit page with many fields.
+Suppose you're building a pet hamster social network, and you need a profile edit page with many fields.
 With `form_tag`, you have to:

+- Manually specify the form action and HTTP method
+- Explicitly pass current values to each field helper
+- Handle the routing and parameter structure yourself
+- Write repetitive code for each form field

 ## Issues with using `form_tag`